Barovier and Toso bowl with spiral decoration, circa 1950

 Description

-Barovier & Toso bowl with spiral decoration from around 1950.
+The Barovier and Toso bowl with spiral decoration from around 1950.
 At the bottom, a round label of the glassware; the bowl is in excellent condition.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique materials, used selectively, were employed to emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a name derived from the Portuguese word *barocco*—meaning an irregularly shaped pearl.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and bulky, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Today, we can observe how much the Baroque style has influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also opened new possibilities, such as in the construction of cabinets and broadly speaking, chest furniture.
 During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

 Attributes / Details